BE VIGILANT. PROTECT YOUR PRIVACY.

 Your privacy matters at all times.
 Whether it’s a government organization or a low-key hacker, someone will always be interested in not only your personal data but the devices that hold it.

-Click on one of the following buttons to learn more about protecting your data.
+Click the logo button above or click one of the following buttons to learn more about protecting your data.

 ABOUT THE INFORMATION SECURITY OFFICE

 The mission of the Information Security Office (ISO), as required by state law, is to assure the security of the university's Information Technology (IT) resources and the existence of a safe computing environment in which the university community can teach, learn, and conduct research.